jbjd/Image-Viewer-In-Python/README.md

 a Lightweight Image Viewer written in Python 3.11

 An image viewer with the intent of being fast and simple; Images are fit to your screen in the best quality.
 Currently includes a button for deletion, renaming a file, and file info, but more features might be added in the future.
 All buttons are on a transparent bar that comes and goes when you click, so nothing clutters the screen.
 Supports png, jpegs, webp, gifs, and bitmaps.
-Animated files are supported expect for pngs, however animated pngs are quite rare.
+Animated files are supported for png, webp, and gifs.

 Other features/plans:
 - More data on file info tab